docQodly/docs/docs/api/$timeout.md

 ## Combining with Other Parameters

-The `$timeout` parameter can be combined with other query parameter:
+The `$timeout` parameter can be combined with other parameters:

 - **$expand**: Retrieve related entities within the specified timeout period.